Greek strike to cause public sector chaos

 Some state schools will close and hospitals will have only emergency staff in the first nationwide strike against EU/IMF-prescribed salary cuts and layoffs after a summer lull.

-The country's main labor unions ADEDY and GSEE expect hundreds of thousands of people to strike and thousands to take to the streets.
+The country's main labour unions ADEDY and GSEE expect hundreds of thousands of people to strike and thousands to take to the streets.

 "Unfortunately the new measures are just extending the unfair and barbaric policies which suck dry workers' rights and revenues and push the economy deeper into recession and debt," GSEE spokesman Stathis Anestis told Reuters.